 The wife and I do not eat fast food very often.
-Sure when we were teenagers we ate fast food from all the big restaurant chains but not so much now.
-So why Wendy's Copycat Chili?
+Sure when we were teenagers, we ate fast food from all the big restaurant chains, but not so much now.
+So why Wendy’s Copycat Chili?

 Well for two reasons.
 The first is that I love making copycat recipes.
 And secondly, I love a good chili.
 And the chili from Wendy's is pretty dang good.
 Almost as good as some of my Gourmet Chili Recipes.

-When I was making this recipe, my wife immediately asked what that unique "smell" was.
+When I was making this recipe, my wife immediately asked what that unique smell was.
 It was either the roasted diced tomatoes or the smoked paprika.

-If you've never tasted smoked paprika before, you might be in for a surprise.
+If you’ve never tasted smoked paprika before, you might be in for a surprise.
 Very different than regular paprika.
-Don't worry though, if you don't have smoked paprika on hand, don't fret, just use regular paprika.
-It won't change the overall flavor that much.
+Don’t worry though, If you don’t have smoked paprika on hand, don’t fret, just use regular paprika.
+It won’t change the overall flavor that much.

-Oh and if you don't have any Fire Roasted Diced Tomatoes available, just use the regular kind.
-I will change the flavor just a bit but it will still be delicious.
+Oh and if you don’t have any fire-roasted diced Tomatoes available, just use the regular kind.
+I will change the flavor just a bit, but it will still be delicious.

-⭐ Copycat Rating
+Copycat Rating

 Since the goal of a Copycat Recipe is for it to taste exactly like the original, it's only natural to rate this recipe against the original.
 This Copycat recipe rates a solid 8 out of 10 in my opinion.

-📋 Gather your Ingredients
+Gather your Ingredients

 You will need the following ingredients to make this copycat chili recipe from Wendy's (see recipe card for quantities): Lean Ground Beef, Kosher Salt, Ground Black Pepper, Tomato Paste, Pinto Beans, Red Kidney Beans, Diced Tomatoes, Green Chilies, Onion Powder, Ground Cumin, Chili Powder, Smoked Paprika, Red Pepper Flakes and Water.

-🥣 How to Make Wendy's Copycat Chili
+How to Make Wendy’s Copycat Chili

-Drain drippings if necessary.
-Add remaining ingredients.
+- Drain any excess fat if necessary.
+Add the remaining ingredients.

 Wendy's Copycat Chili